Selections from the “B-C-E Collection”

 Photo: W.W.
 Esty (edited for contrast/brightness).
 With a particular large captive illustrated, his hands clearly bound in back.

-Esty comments that Maxentius’ VOT X types (this coin not illustrated) were struck around his Regnal Year 5.
-(Here is his main Vota page.)
-Not long after, though, Constantine relieved Maxentius of any responsibility to keep the Decennial vows offered to the gods in exchange for reaching his 10th.
+Esty comments that Maxentius’ VOT X types were struck around his Regnal Year 5, in early anticipation of reaching his tenth.
+(Esty’s main Vota page.)
+Shortly thereafter in 312, however, when they met at the Milvian Bridge, Constantine relieved Maxentius of the responsibility to keep any Decennial vows he’d offered to the gods.

 Constantine I AE22 Follis.
 London, 311-312 CE.
 Emperor on horseback, captive underfoot.